A scandal cost Brazil billionaire bank CEO his job, but not control

 In the latest, he told investors that he hoped to roughly triple the funding BTG gets from retail to 40%, one source said.

-To take on Brazil's big banks in retail, Esteves wants to target a separate demographic with its Banco Pan (BPAN4.SA) unit by catering to low income clients seeking credit and BTG+, its digital banking arm, serving those on high incomes and competing more directly with rivals such as Itau Unibanco (ITUB4.SA), according to a person familiar with his thinking.
+To take on Brazil’s big banks in retail, Esteves wants to target a separate demographic with its Banco Pan unit by catering to low income clients seeking credit and BTG+, its digital banking arm, serving those on high incomes and competing more directly with rivals such as Itau Unibanco, according to a person familiar with his thinking.

 Should it need more cash to fund its retail expansion, Esteves would rather do more share offerings at parent BTG than IPO its digital bank, despite high valuations for digital peers.